Frederick L. Villepigue: Civil War service

 On January 11, 1861, at the outbreak of the American Civil War, Villepigue publicly affixed the Great Seal of the State of Florida to Florida's Declaration of Independence on the east portico of the State Capitol, turned to face an assembled crowd, and "in a clear distinct voice proclaimed Florida an independent nation.
 A second later 15 cannons were fired in salute of the new state and shouting broke forth."

 Villepigue enlisted in the Confederate States Army on March 3, 1862, at Tallahassee, joined Robert Howard Gamble's Artillery.
 In April 1862, he was appointed the first lieutenant of the Leon Light Artillery under Gamble, then a captain.
 Villepigue was promoted from lieutenant to captain of the Kilcrease Light Artillery on May 26, 1863.
 He served with the Kilcrease Light Artillery until November 22, 1864, when he resigned his commission to become Secretary of the Confederate Senate.

 Later life

 On January 22, 1867, he began to serve as a judge of the criminal court in Monticello, Florida until the next session Florida Legislature and was paid an annual salary of $200 and $5 for each case tried.
 1867 tax records show Villepigue owned 50 acre assessed at $700 and one horse valued at $50, while records two years later show him as a lawyer worth $10.
-The 1870 Census listed Villepigue as having a personnel estate of $300.
+The 1870 Census listed Villepigue as having a personal estate of $300.

 He is interred at Roselawn Cemetery in Monticello, Florida.